Sunday's Scottish Gossip

-Scottish Gossip: Celtic, Rangers, Griffiths, Jota, Dundee, Hibs, Allan, Everton, Benfica, Ferguson, Hoedt
+Scottish Gossip: Celtic, Rangers, Griffiths, Jota, Dundee, Hibs, Hearts, Allan, Everton, Benfica, Ferguson, Hoedt, Tshimanga

 Last updated on .From the section Scottish

-Leigh Griffiths could be without a club at the end of January after Celtic decided to terminate his contract, while Dundee will give the 31-year-old Scotland striker until the end of the transfer window to win a permanent deal after initially deciding to end his loan immediately.
+Leigh Griffiths could be without a club at the end of January after Celtic decided to terminate his contract, but Dundee will give the 31-year-old Scotland striker until the end of the transfer window to win a permanent deal after initially deciding to end his loan immediately.
 (Sunday Mail)

 Dundee manager James McPake wants to bring former team-mate Scott Allan back to Dens Park, where he had a loan spell in 2017, with the 30-year-old playmaker struggling for regular starting places with Hibernian.
 (Sunday Mail)